Jkierem/jazzi/README.md

 **Keep in mind**: Do expects that the return value of the generator to be of the same type as the caller of do, so it is advised to use the provided `pure` on return.

 **This is sugar for chain**: It will call chain on the `yield`'ed values.
 Although, due to the nature of JS you *can* chain different monads, I would advise against it.

+**The types are not the best**: Honestly, the way generators are handled in TS are not ideal.
+The solution was using `yield*` expressions and an adapter but I don't like that approach so I left it as is.

 Also all Monads have a `run` and an `unsafeRun` method.
 This methods make sense for the lazy monads that store computations (`IO`,`Reader`).
 For the other Monads, it will do nothing.